 Hi!
 Well, for me it's usually ALL ABOUT YOU, or at least it is when I am working with you, but this one time I will let it be a little about me!

 I first picked up a camera in Milwaukee, WI when I was a little girl and orchestrated all of these complex shoots involving my stuffed animals in various locations.
-When you're 9 or 10 years old and you're paying for the film and processing out of your own allowance instead of buying candy, it must be love!
-My next "clue" that I might have the magic in me was when I was 14 and took a bunch of photos at my Uncle's wedding in Chicago, and even though they had hired a wedding photographer, the only shots you ever saw in a frame were the ones I took.
+When you're 9 or 10 years old and you're paying for the film and processing out of your own allowance, it must be love!
+My next "clue" that I might have the magic in me was when I was 14 and took a lot of photos at my Uncle's wedding in Chicago, and even though they had hired a wedding photographer, the only shots you ever saw in a frame were the ones I took.

-I started at Boston University, and in my sophomore year, I took photography for the first time.
+I started college at Boston University, and in my Sophomore year, I took photography for the first time.
 It seemed like it would be creative and fun and I thought, why not?
-On my first day in class, I dropped a lens on the floor in front of my 40 or so classmates and my instructor, who also happened to be head of the photography department.
+On my first day in class, I dropped a lens on the floor in front of my 40 or so classmates, and my instructor, who also happened to be head of the photography department.
 He promptly spun around, pointing at me and yelled "never do that!"
-So, a great beginning… Nevertheless, I went back the next day and promptly fell in love with photography.
-On that day, day two, that was the day and I'll never forget it.
-Eventually, that same instructor hired me to run the photo lab for him as a part time job, which I did for 2 years until I graduated.
+So, a great beginning… nevertheless, I went back the next day and promptly fell in love with the art of photography.
+It happened on that day, day two of my photography experience, it was the moment that I knew I was about to be totally in love with the art.
+It is a day I'll never forget.
+Eventually, that same instructor hired me to run the entire photo lab for him as a part time job, which I did for 2 years as a Junior and Senior, until I graduated.
 He has visited my studio in NY and is very proud of me now!
-I used to help all of the poor first year students who would try so hard to take good pictures and then screw everything up in the development.
-I would just do it for them because it was really so depressing to see them fail (Shhh… don't tell anyone!)